 To me, having less doesn’t mean living less.
 You can still have things in your life, just less of them, if you purchase things that are multipurpose and will last.
 For instance, the purchase of a quality pot or pan will last a long time and can be used to cook several dishes of various styles and amounts.
 This, versus several pots and pans of various sizes and cheaper quality, simplifies things and declutters your space (and life) while saving you money on replacements.
-My old way of thinking hit home very quickly after we sold our 2,500 square foot townhome to down-size into a 1,100 square foot two bedroom apartment, with one room used solely for storage.
-I began to get very frustrated as I carried box after box of things I hadn’t seen or used in years.
-These things at one time had meaning, but now I only kept to justify the money I spent on them!
+This hit home very quickly after we sold our 2,500 square foot home to down-size into an 1,100 square foot apartment, and then used one room solely for storage.
+I began to get very frustrated as I carried box after box of “things” I hadn’t seen or used in years.
+These things at one time had meaning, I guess, but it was clear I had only held on to them to justify the money I spent.

 Now we have squeezed our entire life into a 23 foot Airstream named “The Willy Wagon” in honor of our recently departed four-legged family member, Wilson.
 We don’t have it all figured out, as the storage on our travel trailer is bursting at the seams and we still have a 10×10 storage unit packed with stuff.
 Daily, I find myself questioning the value of the items we brought along on our journey, and I’m sure we’ll be getting rid of much of it before we’re finished.
 I ask you….. how much is too much?